Untamed (1955 film): Plot

 Later, Kurt shows up and helps her run the farm and the native workers, still hoping she will fall for him, though he is displeased to find Julia also working for her.
 Provoked by Julia, Kurt starts to chop down a tree Katie expressly ordered him not to.
 When Katie tries to stop him, he tries to force himself on her, even though Katie tells him she is pregnant.
 Lightning from a storm strikes the tree, causing it to fall on Kurt, resulting in the amputation of one of his legs.
 The storm wrecks the farm.
 Katie has her second child, whom she names Paul, and starts rebuilding her farm.

 An itinerant peddler informs the settlers that next time he will no longer accept Dutch money, only gold, which is present in the nearby mountains.
 Katie starts trading her meager possessions to the natives for gold.
 Then one trades her a diamond, one of the largest ever found in South Africa.
 With the money, she settles into a life of luxury in Cape Town in Paul's refurbished childhood home.
 Years pass, and Katie is lonely without him.

 Finally, Paul's dream is realized: the Dutch Free State is born.
 Seeking representation in the national assembly for his state, Paul comes to Cape Town, where he is reunited with Katie.
 They still love each other, but quarrel, and Katie orders Paul to leave.

-She loses her fortune, so she takes her sons and Aggie to Kolesburg in search of diamonds, despite being warned that outlaws have taken it over.
+She loses her fortune, so she takes her sons and Aggie to Colesberg in search of diamonds, despite being warned that outlaws have taken it over.
 She discovers that Kurt is the embittered leader of the outlaws.
 The same day, Paul shows up with his men to retake Kolesburg for the government.
 Kurt prepares an ambush, but Paul outwits him and captures all of his men.
 Kurt takes Paul's son hostage and gets ready to shoot an unarmed Paul, but Tschaka kills him with his spear.
 Paul slips a wedding ring on Katie's finger and they set out for Hoffen.